Types of Novels and Which One You Should Write

 - If your main goal is to make money, I'd recommend copywriting instead of fiction writing.

-- If goal is to publish a novel and become as rich as J.K.
+- If your goal is to publish a novel and become as rich as J.K.
 Rowling, then I'd say, write whatever you want and play the lottery.

 - Otherwise, my advice is to write whatever you like to read.
 You will be better at it, will understand your readers (because you are one of them!), and you'll have a lot more fun.

-Whatever type of novel you choose, sharpen your basic writing skills to create the best fiction you can.
+Whatever type of novel you choose, sharpen your basic creative writing skills to create the best fiction you can.
 Normally, this means creating characters your readers care about, scenes your readers can practically see, hear, feel, and smell, and a story that takes them on an exciting ride from Point A to Point B. CWN's online fiction course

 Types of novels - next steps